How to upgrade your Mac with an SSD

 Enjoy a faster, smoother MacBook Pro

-A new SSD drive for your Mac will make an instant impact.
+A new SSD drive for your Mac will make an immediate impact.
 Apps will launch faster, files will save quicker, and multitasking will be a much smoother experience.
-Use CleanMyMac X to regularly remove junk files from your system and you’ll enjoy slick performance for many a year to come.
+Use CleanMyMac X to regularly remove junk files from your system, and you’ll enjoy slick performance for many years to come.

 CleanMyMac X finds and removes junk files from your MacBook Pro to free up space and keep your system running to its full potential.
 Make it the first app you install on your new SSD!